idugalic/digital-restaurant/README.md

 For example, our [Customer component](https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-libs/drestaurant-customer) classes are placed in one `com.drestaurant.customer.domain` package, with all classes marked as 'internal'.
 Public classes are placed in `com.drestaurant.customer.domain.api` and they are forming an API for this component.
 This API consist of [commands](https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-libs/drestaurant-customer/src/main/kotlin/com/drestaurant/customer/domain/api) and [events](https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-libs/drestaurant-common/src/main/kotlin/com/drestaurant/customer/domain/api) only.

-## Application
+## Application/s

 *This is a thin layer which coordinates the application activity.
 It does not contain business logic.
 It does not hold the state of the business objects*

+We are going to create more 'web' applications with different architectural styles, API designs and deployment strategies by utilizing components from the domain layer in different way:

+**Monolithic**

+ - Monolith 1 (REST-ish and WebSockets API by segregating Command and Query.
+We don't synchronize on the backend, but we provide WebSockets for the frontend to handle async nature of the backend)
+ - Monolith 2 (REST API by not segregating Command and Query.
+We synchronize on the backend side)
+ - Monolith 3 (WebSockets API.
+We are async all the way ;))
+ - Monolith 4 (Vaadin)

+**Microservices**

+ - Microservices 1 (REST-ish and WebSockets API by segregating Command and Query.
+We don't synchronize on the backend, but we provide WebSockets for the frontend to handle async nature of the backend)
+ - Microservices 2 (REST API by not segregating Command and Query.
+We synchronize on the backend side)
+ - Microservices 3 (WebSockets API.
+We are async all the way ;))
+ - Microservices 4 (Vaadin)

-### Monolith (REST by segregating Command and Query)
+### Monolith (REST-ish by segregating Command and Query)

 Sometimes, you are simply being required to deliver REST API :(

-A recurring question with CQRS and EventSourcing is how to put a synchronous REST front-end on top of an async CQRS back-end.
+A recurring question with CQRS and EventSourcing is how to put a synchronous REST front-end on top of an asynchronous CQRS back-end.

 In general there are two approaches: